Go behind the scenes with these monthly craft talks at ForeverYoungAdult's InkCouragement.

 I attempted to write a novel when I was thirteen or fourteen, but I couldn’t get past page fifty.
 I tried again when I was twenty-one and that time I made it all the way to page one-hundred and something.
 It wasn’t until I was twenty-six that I began to work on Not Anything.
 That story started like a short scene and progressed into something larger.
 I think the reason why I was able to complete this novel was because I was finally writing about a time in my life that I fully understood, my teen years.

-7. What was the hardest part of writing your book?
+6. What was the hardest part of writing your first book?

 The hardest part about writing Not Anything was deciding on an ending.
 I know that most people like a happily-ever-after ending, but I wasn’t sure that was an honest way to end the story.
 In the end, Susie doesn’t necessarily get everything she wants, but she finds herself.
 I thought that choice was a little more true to life.